 Tip 7 – Get Biometric Residence Permit

 While applying from abroad, which is outside of UK, you will need to make an appointment at the visa application centre for your fingerprints and photos.
-This will allow you to get your biometric residence permit that will serve as evidence of your immigration status in the UK.
+This will allow you to get your biometric residence permit which will serve as evidence of your immigration status in the UK.

 It’s important to collect your biometric residence permit in a timely manner.
 This has to be done within 10 days of arriving in the UK or before the vignette sticker in your passport or travel document expires.
 Please do not break your quarantine in order to do this.
 The Post Office will keep your BRP for 90 days and you will be able to collect it after you have finished self-isolating.